-(iii) Plexi glass barriers have been installed in the Court rooms which will be used for criminal trials and distance markers have been placed in those courts. (iv) Until further notice no more than two criminal trials will be conducted at the same time in the Main Supreme Court Building, one criminal trial in Annex 1 and one criminal trial in Annex 2.

-(v) All jurors will be directed to two holding rooms in the relevant building during the empanelment process which will facilitate compliance with physical distancing requirements.
+- (ii) Plexi glass barriers have been installed in the Court rooms in New Providence and Grand Bahama which will be used for criminal trials and distance markers have been placed in those courts. - (iii) Restrictions on the number of Court's sitting at the same time in the Main Supreme Court Building, Annex 1 and Annex 2 in New Providence for criminal trials are no longer in effect.
+However, jury empanelment is limited to one court at a time in each of those buildings. - (iv) All jurors will be directed to holding rooms in the relevant building during the empanelment process which will facilitate compliance with physical distancing requirements.
 Individual jurors will be ushered into the court room as necessary.
-Once the process is completed, the jurors who are not selected to serve on the jury will be directed to leave the building.

-(vi) Jurors who are selected to serve on the jury will be issued a face shield by court staff to be worn in addition to his/her face mask while in the court room.
+Once the process is completed, the jurors who are not selected to serve on the jury will be directed to leave the building. - (v) Jurors who are selected to serve on the jury will be issued a face shield by court staff to be worn in addition to his/her face mask while in the court room.
 Where necessary, the size of the jury area in the court room has been expanded to accommodate physical distancing between jurors.
-Alternatively, in certain court rooms plexi glass barriers have been installed between the rows of jurors.
+Alternatively, in certain court rooms, plexi glass barriers have been installed between the rows of jurors.
 Deliberation rooms for jurors have been assigned based on square footage to accommodate physical distancing.
 All jurors will be required to wear his/her face mask and a face shield at all times when in one of the deliberation rooms.